 Whether going to Turkey on holiday or wanting to live and work there for the long term, it's necessary to obtain a visa to visit the country.

-Expats should note that their passport must be valid for at least 60 days past the duration of their desired visa.
+Expats should note that their passports must be valid for at least six months from their date of arrival in Turkey.

 Visit visas for Turkey

 Nationals of several countries can obtain a visa upon arrival at the border, but it is recommended that travellers apply for their visa online before travelling to Turkey.
-The e-Visa application is straightforward, making it to get a tourist or business visa in a matter of minutes.
+The e-visa application is straightforward, making it easy to get a tourist or business visa in a matter of minutes.

 Most entry visas for Turkey are multiple-entry and valid for 90 days.
 It used to be possible to leave Turkey after 90 days and then re-enter the country immediately for a further 90-day period.
-However, Turkish authorities have changed this.
+However, the Turkish authorities have changed this.
 Visitors will only be able to stay in Turkey for a total of 90 days in any period of 180 days.
 These days don't have to be consecutive, but they can't be exceeded.
 The law directly affects expats who have previously resided in Turkey on a tourist visa and made 'visa runs', exiting the country temporarily every 90 days to renew their privileges.

 Those who overstay their visa will be subject to bans or fines.
-This law is designed to encourage long-term residents and expats living in Turkey to apply for proper residence status – documentation that ends up being far more costly than a basic tourist visa.
+This law is designed to encourage long-term residents and expats living in Turkey to apply for proper residence status – documentation that ends up being far costlier than a basic tourist visa.